LiteSpeed Web Server: 5 Reasons to Make the Switch

 The LiteSpeed Cache plugin is listed on WP’s official repository, so you can use the search box to find it.
 Click Install Now to set it up.

-In a few seconds, the LiteSpeed Cache plugin will be installed.
+The LiteSpeed Cache plugin will be installed in a few seconds.
 The final step is to activate it.

 LSCache for Joomla

 If you use Joomla, the process involves a few more steps.
-However, there’s nothing to stop even a complete novice from completing it.
-First, you have to download the LiteSpeed Cache module from LiteSpeed’s official website.
+However, there’s nothing to stop even a novice from completing it.
+First, download the LiteSpeed Cache module from LiteSpeed’s official website.

 Versions for both Joomla 3 and Joomla 4 are available, so make sure you pick the right one.
 The website redirects you to GitHub, where you can download the add-on as a ZIP file.